Multiple Mini Interviews (MMIs) - The Ultimate Guide

 9. Identify what the question is really asking you

 This does take a bit of practice, which is why it is so important to prepare well for your interview.
-Getting to the bottom of what the question is really asking you in relation to wanting to study medicine is key to scoring highly at the interview.
-For example, a question asking why don’t you want to be a nurse?
+Getting to the bottom of what the MMI question is really asking you in relation to wanting to study medicine is key to scoring highly at the multiple mini interview for medical school.
+For example, some multiple mini interview question may ask why don’t you want to be a nurse?
 Is still asking you why do you want to be a doctor?
 However it is also looking for you to distinguish between the two job roles.
 In this question, for example, you don’t want to spend all your time explaining why you aren’t applying to nursing school, but instead, focus on the differences between a nurse and a doctor, and why being a doctor is more appealing and better suited to yourself.

 10. Practice, Practice, and Practice

-it may seem obvious, but the more practice you do, the better chance you have a performing well.
+It may seem obvious, but out top MMi tip is that the more practice you do, the better chance you have a performing well.
 You probably won’t have been to an interview like this before, and chances are you won’t have had to deal with difficult patients, or break bad news.
 For these sort of scenarios ask family and friends to help you by playing these roles in some role plays.
-Make the stations up yourself, or practice with a tutor.
+Make the MMI stations up yourself, or practice with a tutor.